 As measures to increase municipal services are not popular and have negative political effects, decision-makers are avoiding having to bring the price of municipal services in line with what is realistically necessary for the sustainable development of a municipal waste management system.
 This way, social harmony is preserved, and the victims of transition shielded from the burden on their household budget that an increase of a couple of euros would represent.
 In such an atmosphere, it is logical that the poorest should become the main suppliers for the recycling industry that has been developing in the region in the face of all the obstacles.
 Thus, tens of thousands of informal waste collectors in Western Balkans countries have taken on the role of a waste management service.
-With no social in society is unregulated, are all the consequence of an unjust social transition underwent by the majority of the former Yugoslavian republics.
+With no social protection and no pensions, they perform work that is useful to the society, but, just like in China, their cheap labour often results in the pollution of the living environment.
+The most drastic example is the air pollution, with the carcinogenic dioxins and furans that results from burning cables in order to extract the metals that informal collectors sell on to be recycled.
+In order to grasp the problem of municipal waste pollution, it is necessary to understand how rooted it is in social injustice, and realise that the only direction in which to seek the solution is to rectify the injustice.

-https://en.wikipedia.org/wiki/China%27s\waste\ import ban
+4 https://en.wikipedia.org/wiki/China%27s_waste import_ban